UPCOMING CLASSEs, WORKSHOPS, and events

 What to Expect

-Your instructor will give a demo and then help you create your own animal bust.
-All skill levels are welcome but some pottery or sculpture experience is helpful.
-After your class your work will be fired, and ready for pick up within a few weeks.
+Your instructor will give a demo and then help you create your own planters.
+Let yourself be a beginner or dust off those old skills, all skill levels are welcome.
+After your class your work will be glazed, fired, and ready for pick up within a few weeks using the glazes you choose during your class.
+Ages 10-12 should plan to sign up for class with an adult.

 Wheel throwing level 1 : 8 Week class